I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-pio-transmit-cleanup-transaction.md

 <p>None.</p>

 ## -remarks
 <p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>
+If implemented, the driver registers the function in the <a href="..\sercx\nf-sercx-sercx2piotransmitcreate.md">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

 <p>Your serial controller driver should implement an <i>EvtSerCx2PioTransmitCleanupTransaction</i> function if it needs to clean up the serial controller state at the end of a PIO-transmit transaction.
 SerCx2 calls this function, if it is implemented, after a PIO-transmit transaction ends.
-In response to the <i>EvtSerCx2PioTransmitCleanupTransaction</i> call, the serial controller driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265268">SerCx2PioTransmitCleanupTransactionComplete</a> method to notify SerCx2 after the clean-up work is done.</p>

-<p>For more information, see <a href="NULL">SerCx2 PIO-Transmit Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2PioTransmitCleanupTransaction</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2PioTransmitCleanupTransaction</i> callback function that is named <code>MyPioTransmitCleanupTransaction</code>, use the <b>EVT_SERCX2_PIO_TRANSMIT_CLEANUP_TRANSACTION</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_PIO_TRANSMIT_CLEANUP_TRANSACTION</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_PIO_TRANSMIT_CLEANUP_TRANSACTION</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265269">SerCx2PioTransmitCreate</a> call that creates the PIO-transmit object.</p>

-<p>Your serial controller driver should implement an <i>EvtSerCx2PioTransmitCleanupTransaction</i> function if it needs to clean up the serial controller state at the end of a PIO-transmit transaction.
-SerCx2 calls this function, if it is implemented, after a PIO-transmit transaction ends.
-In response to the <i>EvtSerCx2PioTransmitCleanupTransaction</i> call, the serial controller driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265268">SerCx2PioTransmitCleanupTransactionComplete</a> method to notify SerCx2 after the clean-up work is done.</p>
+In response to the <i>EvtSerCx2PioTransmitCleanupTransaction</i> call, the serial controller driver must call the <a href="..\sercx\nf-sercx-sercx2piotransmitcleanuptransactioncomplete.md">SerCx2PioTransmitCleanupTransactionComplete</a> method to notify SerCx2 after the clean-up work is done.</p>

 <p>For more information, see <a href="NULL">SerCx2 PIO-Transmit Transactions</a>.</p>